-29.4 MPLINK Object Linker/ MPLIB Object Librarian
+27.4 MPLINK Object Linker/ MPLIB Object Librarian

-The MPLINK Object Linker combines relocatable objects created by the MPASM Assembler.
+The MPLINK Object Linker combines relocatable objects created by the MPASM Assembler and the MPLAB C18 C Compiler.
 It can link relocatable objects from precompiled libraries, using directives from a linker script.